nolibc/migi/README.md

 Migi is named after the parasite which lives in Shinichi's right hand in the anime parasyte, which in turn was named after the Japanese word for right (ミギー).

-For information on how to use Migi, please read [this]() short walk-through.
+For instructions on how to use Migi, please read [this]() short walk-through.

 ## Features